-If you’re here, then you obviously love desserts as much as I do, specifically, Cannoli Dip!
+If you’re here, then you obviously love desserts as much as I do, specifically, Cannoli Dip.
 It’s creamy, delicious and super easy to make!

 Cannoli Dip Recipe

+And it doesn’t stop at just chips.
+You can offer a variety of things to dip like graham crackers, cookies or strawberries.
 It is WAY easier than rolling and frying cannoli shells, trust me on this one.

 It doesn’t take much to whip up this cannoli filling!
 You probably even have most of these ingredients on hand.
 The only things I had to pick up from the store were ricotta and mascarpone.